Hitask/slate/source/index.html.md

 # Introduction

-[HiTask](http://hitask.com) is an online task and project management software.
-With hiTask you can share tasks and projects with your team, add multi-user comments, track time, attach files, produce reports and much more.
+[Hitask](http://hitask.com) is an online task and project management software.
+With Hitask you can share tasks and projects with your team, add multi-user comments, track time, attach files, produce reports and much more.

 * **RESTful.** API is designed in accordance with [REST](http://en.wikipedia.org/wiki/Representational_state_transfer) patterns and is so called RESTful API.
 * **JSON.** Hitask support JSON for serialization of data.
 Response data is returned as root element.